arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Exercise1" />
 ## Exercise 1: Creating Your First Mobile Service ##

-In this exercise use the quick start within the portal to quickly demonstrate the structured storage capability of Windows Azure Mobile services.
+In this exercise use the quick start within the portal to quickly demonstrate the structured storage capability of Microsoft Azure Mobile services.

 A screenshot from the completed app is below: